-"Something the Lord Made" is an excellent example of a film which faithfully describes major events and captures the spirit of the times and the people that it portrays.
-While minor events have been rearranged and some scenes were invented to advance the story line, this drama is accurate from the general historical, emotional and didactic standpoint.
-Race relations, the personalities of the two men, their work together, the state of medical research ... all seem to be accurately presented in the movie.
+"Something the Lord Made" is an excellent example of a film that faithfully describes major events, captures the spirit of the times, and gives an honest portrayal of the people involved.
+While minor events have been rearranged and some scenes were invented to advance the story line, this drama is accurate from the general historical and emotional standpoint.
+Race relations, the personalities of the two men, their work together, the state of medical research ... are accurately presented in the movie.

 Another (so far as we can tell) fictional scene is the final scene with Dr. Blalock.
 Just before he gets out of the wheelchair and walks stiffly out of the hospital, Dr. Blalock begins to talk about his regrets, but stops.
 The only regrets that relate to the film would be due to Dr. Blalock's failure to encourage and help Mr. Thomas to become a surgeon.
 This is a dramatic way of raising this issue.

 None of these inventions or inaccuracies change the important elements of the story and all serve to advance the plot or highlight the lessons to be learned from the real story.